mcb2223/Basketball_Stats_Tool/README.md

     - I was able to reference my guessing game to help me build the interactive part of this project.
   - This helped me get a lot more used to using MS Studio Code.
     - The best feature of using the IDE how i have it set up is when you enter a variable wrong it immediately shows that it is not matching up with any variables or functions.
+    - It is very nice being able to auto-complete a variable or function.
+    - I also enjoy having my paren and my quotes auto completed.
   - This project was proof you need to just take little bites of the project and put it together.
     - This was a little harder to run the small bites so there was a lot of building before i could truely run something.
     - Once i would get some of the code written, i threw some dummy values where i knew i could get away with it, just to make sure everything up to that point worked.